67P/kredits-contracts/README.md

 If you need to fund development accounts with devchain coins:

     $ npm run fund # or hardhat fund --network localhost

+## Specs / Testing

+With a local development chain running:

+    $ hardhat test

+If you add or change contract code, please make sure to add and/or adapt tests accordingly.
+Don't worry, it's easy!
+You can use existing tests as a template for new ones.

 ## Contract architecture